 J.R.
 Bookwalter is featured in one of the tales.
 He plays a Fanboy crew-member wearing a t-shirt for The Dead Next Door.
 The Fanboy thing was a big part of 90s low-budget horror so that’s not it.
 It’s the realization that a lot of the same people were involved in making many of the 90s films (and beyond).
 The 80s was more parochial, with folks making one movie and vanishing.
 The 90s brought in people who were there for life, making film after film and helping out others.
 I don’t know why I didn’t spot this before.
 And, I’ve got nothing much to say about it now.
 Just an observation.

 That said, I will not wreck any of The Basement‘s stories for you.
 Sorry, Marvin, I know your thoughts on synopses in reviews but I couldn’t, frankly, care less.
 The movie was recently unearthed and finished.
 People put time and effort into this.
 It’s not for me to gaily skip through the Fields of Story and tell you what’s happened.
 I will just point out that we’ve always said “There’s always one more out there.”
 And, if folks are actually going to keep completed pieces stashed away for later release, than that is super awesome.

-I’m glad this was found and I’m glad this is out.
+I’m glad this movie was found and I’m glad it’s out.
 Just the sort of film that I enjoy spending an evening with (and that I will spend another with in the future because one of the stories is set at Halloween).
 This is not absolute Top Class entertainment.
 It’s grungy Americana low-budget filmmaking, energetically done and worth the attention paid.